SecureSiem/Ollama3.2-INSTALLATION/WindowsAgent.md

 7. Create a script yara.py in the C:\Program Files (x86)\ossec-agent\active-response\bin\ directory.
 This script runs a YARA scan against any file modified or added to the monitored   directory.
 It also queries ollama3.2 to enrich the logs and attempts to remove malware files detected by YARA. replace <API_KEY> with your ollama URL key and <OLLAMA_MODEL> with your preferred OpenAI model.
 The model used in this POC guide is llama3.2:

+        yara.py

+8. Run the following command using PowerShell to convert the yara.py script to an executable file:

+        pip install pyinstaller
+        pyinstaller -F "C:\Program Files (x86)\ossec-agent\active-response\bin\yara.py"

+NOTE:  If you run the above commands as Administrator, the executable file will be in the C:\Windows\System32\dist directory.

+9. Copy the yara.exe executable file to C:\Program Files (x86)\ossec-agent\active-response\bin\ directory on the monitored endpoint.
+10. Add the following within the <syscheck> block of the Wazuh agent C:\Program Files (x86)\ossec-agent\ossec.conf configuration file to monitor the Users directory:

+        <directories realtime="yes">C:\Users\*\Downloads</directories>

+11. Restart the Wazuh agent to apply the configuration changes:

+        Restart-Service -Name wazuh